 Leanna Lacobellis, Regis HR Group

-We normally meet the 3rd Tuesday of the month.
+We normally meet the 3rd Thursday of the quarter.
 It could be an 11:30am to 1:00pm lunch or a 5:30pm to 7:00pm evening meeting.
-To be notified email email@example.com to get on our mailing list or check our Facebook page regularly for updates.
+To be notified email firstname.lastname@example.org to get on our mailing list or check our Facebook page regularly for updates.

 We have the option to meet at several locations around town: SF CIED, St. Leo's University at Magnolia Parke, to name a couple places.
 We try to vary the meeting location.
 Get on our mailing list or check our Facebook page for updates.